kling-igor/particle-designer/README.md

 end
 ```

-Or you can put content of particle system settings directly into your code to specified variable and just call initParticleSystem(your_particle_settings) to
+Or you can put content of particle system settings directly into your code to specified variable and just call

+    ps = initParticleSystem(your_particle_settings)

-make particle system.
+to make particle system.